 5. Wipe Away

-OK, I admit it stung a little, but it did totally work.
-I think I personally prefer coconut since I'd rather have mildly blurry eyes over mildly stinging eyes, but either way, baby shampoo is a definite makeup remover win and a great alternative in a pinch.
+OK, it stung a little, but did totally work!
+I personally prefer using coconut oil if I'm going the DIY route since I'd rather have blurry eyes over burning eyes but, either way, baby shampoo is a great alternative in a pinch.

 Want to try it for yourself?
 All you need are the two products below: